 Thoroughly weigh the pros and cons of LIRA features, investment options, provider fees, and your personal financial situation.
 When used strategically, LIRAs can optimize pension assets through tax-deferred growth for decades until retirement income is required.
 With proper decumulation, a LIRA can generate secure tax-efficient retirement income from pension funds for life.

-Frequently Asked Questions about LIRA in Canada
+FAQs about What is a LIRA in Canada

 Can I contribute to a LIRA?